HangX-Ma/cs61c-sp22/project1/README.md

 I make some tiny mistakes that cause the program encounter weird problems:

-- Forget index the snakes `state->snake->live`, which makes only first snake alive.
+- Forget to index the snakes `state->snake->live`, which makes only first snake alive.
 - Wrongly use the function pointer.
 I actually call the `add_food` function.
 - I write `col` instead of `cow` in two dimensions array dynamic memory allocation, which leads to illegal out of range access.